MSIR Withdrawal and Treatment

 - Blurred vision

 - Chest pain

 - Difficulty breathing

-These side effects should be reported to your physician as soon as they occur in order to get your dose adjusted, or to get advice on how to discontinue use and avoid MSIR withdrawal symptoms.
+You should report side effects like this your physician or healthcare professional as soon as they occur in order to get your dose adjusted, or to get advice on how to discontinue use and avoid MSIR withdrawal symptoms.

-It is possible to develop a physical dependence to MSIR when using it for medical purposes, because it is a very potent drug that acts on the central nervous system.
-You may notice that you experience withdrawal symptoms when you attempt to stop taking MSIR, or take it less frequently.
-MSIR withdrawal symptoms such as stomach cramps, anxiety, and sweating can be reduced with a withdrawal treatment plan.
+It is possible to develop a physical dependence to MSIR when using it for medical purposes because it is a very potent drug that acts on the central nervous system.
+You may notice that you experience withdrawal symptoms when you attempt to stop taking MSIR or take it less frequently.
+MSIR withdrawal symptoms such as stomach cramps, anxiety, and sweating can be reduced with a withdrawal treatment plan and medical advice.

-Seeking help to overcome a dependency on MSIR may seem daunting, but it will be worth it.
-You should not feel embarrassed or ashamed, as the nature of MSIR and the effect it has on the body make it easy for someone to develop dependence.
+Seeking help to overcome a dependency on MSIR, or any opioid pain medication may seem daunting, but it is a great first step at a new life.
+The nature of MSIR and the effect it has on the body make it easy for someone to develop dependence.
 This addiction can be treated successfully, and once it has been overcome, you will once again have control of your life.

 The length of a detox program will depend on how long you have been taking MSIR and how much you have been taking.
 The recovery period can last anywhere from several days for mild addiction to several months for greater dependency.
 Techniques such as individual and group therapy sessions will be used, sometimes alongside holistic approaches like acupuncture.
 Help from resident professionals will be provided when needed, and staff will consult with you to discuss the course of treatment that will best suit you.